LCBC-UiO/flutter_mirrortracing/README.md

 ## TODO

-- project settings
-  - use db instead of shared_preferences
-  - db entry: [project, key, value] text only
-  - store values for read access in Map<String,String>
-  - save settings async
+- save path to start as settings

 - test max upload size / big trajectories
 - recalc line from trajectory
 - local JSON + image - not accessible on ios`
 - also save to local DB?